Drizzle

 Installation

-Please refer to Drizzle's Getting Started Guide to install Drizzle and its corresponding database integration.
+Please refer to Drizzle's Getting Started guide to install Drizzle and the corresponding database integration.

 import { drizzleSilk } from "@gqloom/drizzle"